10 questions students ask before coming to Winch

 10. Will there be any English Language classes to support international students?

 Yes, there are plenty of options if you need a little extra help with your English language before you study with us.
-The University runs 6 and 12-week pre-sessional programmes aimed at students whose first language isn’t English, as well as plenty more options for when you’ve arrived.
-For a full list, see here.
+The University runs 6 week and 10 week Pre-Sessional Programmes aimed at students whose first language isn’t English, as well as plenty more options for when you’ve arrived - we have lots of support available for both home and international students!